carolina-museum/n-gram-bot/README.md

-# n-gram-chat
+# n-gram-bot
-A practice of using n-grams for chat.
+A practice of using n-grams, making a bot.